edincubator/edi-doc/source/big-data-stack/basic-concepts.rst

 tools for interacting with the Big Data Stack .
 In order to create a Docker container using this image, you must perform the following steps:

-1. Pull the docker image from EDI registry:
+1. Pull the docker image from Docker Hub:

 .. code-block:: console